SUPPORTING CLEAN ENERGY OPTIONS

 FirstEnergy is taking many steps to prepare for a reduced carbon world, and each state where we operate presents a different path toward the clean energy future.
 Though regulatory decisions may limit our ability to develop renewable generation, we recognize that our customers expect more sustainable energy options and are exploring ways to meet that demand across our service territory.

-Four of the five states in which FirstEnergy principally operates (Ohio, Pennsylvania, New Jersey and Maryland) are deregulated states.
-With a few exceptions, FirstEnergy’s utilities are prohibited from owning generation in these states.
-This includes renewable generation assets such as solar and wind as well as energy storage when storage is defined as a generation asset.
+Four of the five states in which FirstEnergy principally operates (Ohio, Pennsylvania, New Jersey and Maryland) are deregulated states that prohibit utilities from owning generation.
+With a few exceptions, FirstEnergy's utilites are prohibited from owning generation in these states.
+This includes renewable sources such as solar and wind as well as energy storage when storage is defined as a generation asset.

 We want to empower our customers with solutions that meet their energy needs and reduce the region’s carbon footprint.
 Working within the bounds of state laws and regulations, we are continually looking for and acting on opportunities to build the clean energy future we all envision.